rkhamilton/ArcadeControlPanel/README.md

 I have the power regulator in series with a SPST switch to turn the whole thing off and on.

 #Code
 My control panel is emulating a keyboard.
 In order to handle multiple simultaneous key presses, one has to send HID raw USB codes.
 This limits you to six simultaneous key presses, plus modifiers (shift, control, etc).
-In my case, I'm using a shift key, plus up to six pressed buttons.
+In my case, I'm using a modifier key (labeled shift on the graphic), plus up to six pressed buttons.
+In my first version of this project I coded the shift button to use the actual shift keyboard modifier, but then learned that retroarch isn't case sensitive!
+Now pressing the shift button plus any other button actually sends a different key (e.g., "menu" sends "m" and "shift + menu" sends "v").
 You send a "keys pressed" command that indicates the active keys, and then later follow that up with a "no keys pressed" command (or a "different keys pressed" command).
 I.e., you don't continually send a signal when the key is pressed, you only signal on state change.
 This is described well by Adafruit in their [documentation](https://learn.adafruit.com/introducing-bluefruit-ez-key-diy-bluetooth-hid-keyboard) for the EZ-Key bluetooth module.
 I always enjoy buying from Adafruit because they provide such great documentation!

 In order to accomplish a notification on state-change, I need the control panel to track when any button changes.
 The code consists of one class, which manages the collection of switches that make up the control panel.
 Each switch is controlled using a [Button class]((https://github.com/t3db0t/Button)) that includes software-based debounce.
 The button class has a wasChanged() method, so my control panel just sets up and traverses an array of buttons to see if any of them have changed.
 As the control panel class traverses this array, it also populates an array of bytes consisting of the HID raw key codes that describe the current state of the activated buttons (up to 6 buttons, per the USB HID limit).